Cynthia Preston: Life and career

 Preston starred in the 1994 award-winning comedy-drama film Whale Music opposite Maury Chaykin.
 In 1999, she starred in the Showtime science fiction series Total Recall 2070 alongside Michael Easton.
 The series was canceled after single season of 22 episodes.
 She guest-starred on The X-Files, Andromeda, CSI: Crime Scene Investigation, Two and a Half Men, Bones, Flashpoint and Hannibal.
-From 2002 to 2005 she played Faith Rosco in the American daytime soap opera General Hospital.
+From 2002 to 2005, she played Faith Rosco in the American daytime soap opera General Hospital.

 Preston appeared in the 2013 supernatural horror film Carrie directed by Kimberly Peirce.
-She starred in a more than ten Lifetime television movies, including The Love of Her Life (2008), Dead at 17 (2008), A Sister's Secret (2009), The Wife He Met Online (2012), A Nanny's Revenge (2012), The Secret Sex Life of a Single Mom (2014), Stalked by a Reality Star (2018), and The Cheerleader Escort (2019).
+She starred in more than ten Lifetime television movies, including The Love of Her Life (2008), Dead at 17 (2008), A Sister's Secret (2009), The Wife He Met Online (2012), A Nanny's Revenge (2012), The Secret Sex Life of a Single Mom (2014), Stalked by a Reality Star (2018), and The Cheerleader Escort (2019).